pvande/yard-perl-plugin/README.md

 OH SO BETA WARNING
 ==================

 This is wildly speculative software.
-It works in a case or two.
+It works in a few cases.
 It breaks in all the rest.
 USE AT YOUR OWN RISK.
 Not valid with any other offer.
 Void where prohibited.